-Established in 1979, the Curriculum in Public Policy Analysis was one of the first undergraduate degree programs in public policy, and a charter member of the national Association for Public Policy Analysis and Management.
-It was augmented in 1991 by an interdisciplinary Ph.D.
-Curriculum in Public Policy Analysis.
-In 1995 the two curricula were combined and began recruiting their own core faculty.
-In 2001 the combined curriculum became the present Department of Public Policy.
+The Curriculum in Public Policy Analysis was established in 1979.
+It was one of the first undergraduate degree programs nationally in public policy and a charter member of the Association for Public Policy Analysis and Management (APPAM).
+In 1991, an interdisciplinary Ph.D.
+Curriculum in Public Policy was added, and in 2002, the two curricula were combined to become the present UNC (Department of) Public Policy.